 Sundays at Cruden Farm offer a relaxed and friendly experience.
 The property was left by Dame Elisabeth Murdoch for people to enjoy and consists of wondrous manicured gardens and peaceful walking areas, set amongst interesting bushland and lakes.
 The sights and scents at Cruden Farm constantly alter throughout the seasons and there are many plants and trees to be discovered.

 If you are a keen gardener, you will really enjoy doing a tour to learn more about this extraordinary place.
-At 10am on Sundays at Cruden Farm, a member of the gardening team leads people all around the gardens explaining Dame Elisabeth’s vision in developing it over 80 years.
-Tours last for over an hour.
+At 10am on Sundays at Cruden Farm, a member of the gardening team leads people around the gardens explaining Dame Elisabeth’s vision in developing it over 80 years.
+Tours last for more than an hour.